Every Boston Public Schools student will attend a healthy and sustainable school.

 Awards and Recognition

-- U.S. Department of Education Green Ribbon School District Sustainability Award (2023)
+- U.S. Department of Education Green Ribbon School District Sustainability Award for Boston Public Schools (2023)

 - Change Agent of the Year for Katherine Walsh from Built Environment Plus (2022)